pingcap/tidb-ctl/doc/tidb-ctl_base64decode.md

 # if the table id of test.t is 60, you can also use below command to do the same thing.
-▶ ./tidb-ctl decodeTable 60 CAIIAggEAhjlk4jlk4ggaGVsbG8IBgAICAmAgICI0Yyr0Rk=
+▶ ./tidb-ctl base64decode 60 CAIIAggEAhjlk4jlk4ggaGVsbG8IBgAICAmAgICI0Yyr0Rk=
 a:      1
 b:      哈哈 hello
 c is NULL